|GPS:||39.96, -83.013 Google Map · Climbing Area Map|

 |Shared By:||John Aron on Jul 16, 2007 · Updates|

-With the database growing ~daily, hopefully you are able to find something to your liking.
+With the database growing ~daily, hopefully, you can find something to your liking.
 There are many climbers from Ohio presently scattered around the nation.
-When we return home to our families and parents, you visit the home crag that started it all.
-Those of us who love Ohio and have not left, have seen the complete transition of Ohio to climbing gyms everywhere and increasing volume of climbers in every city to support them.
+When returning home to our families and parents, you can visit the home crag that started it all.
+Those of us who love Ohio and have not left, have seen the complete transition of Ohio to climbing gyms everywhere and an increasing volume of climbers in every city to support them.

-In any case, if your are just beginning and if you are looking for specific types of climbing... you can look up those routes quickly by using the show routes drop down box.
+In any case, if you are just beginning and if you are looking for specific types of climbing... you can look up those routes quickly by using the show routes drop-down box.

 There are many crags to be found ... just look around.
-Chat with other climbers at your local gear shop or local crag.
-Presently, there are many crags and gyms.
-Maybe go to them, get coffee with others who have climbed before you and listen to their stories and history of the area.
+Chat with other elder climbers at your local gear shop or local crag.
+There are now many public crags.
+Maybe go to them, get coffee with others who have climbed before you, and listen to their stories and history of the area.
 Leave No Trace (LNT) ethics are the goal since everyone will never be the first on the ground there .. watch your impact.
 Chalk balls are nearly ethically required and seen as just responsible usage.
-Chipping routes in Ohio is unethical.
-Digging out dirt to create an area is tantamount to chipping.
+Chipping routes is destructive and unethical.
+Digging out dirt to create an area is destructive and tantamount to chipping.
 Adding bolts without consensus is irresponsible.
 Crafting a new path through the park can damage the environment for years.
-Putting up a so-called FA post 2000 is normally false and you are destroying or altering the environment, flora and fauna.
+Putting up a so-called FA post-2000 is normally false.
 Erosion ... one cannot preserve what is not conserved.

-At present there appears to be much more than a cultural gap.
-Climbing is one of the safest activities, provided the entourage has a mutual understanding of tactics and techniques.
+At present, there appears to be much more than a cultural and ethic gaps.
+Climbing is one of the safest activities, provided the entourage has a mutual understanding of ethics, tactics, and techniques.

 Auribus teneo lupum - Welcome to the Heart of it All.

-The Ohio Climbers Coalition is an affiliate of the Access Fund that works to protect and develop climbing areas all over the state.
-In May 2017, they worked with the Access Fund and Clark County Parks District to officially open the Mad River Gorge & Nature Preserve to climbing.
+The Ohio Climbers Coalition is an affiliate of the Access Fund that works to protect and develop climbing areas within Ohio.

 For more information about the Ohio Climbers Coalition, visit their website: